 Michigan will join Illinois and Tennessee as the only states to mandate an “integrity fee” for live-betting.
 The law says leagues must give “commercially reasonable” terms, or the operators are exempt from the requirement.
 The Michigan Gaming Control Board (MGCB) will regulate betting in the state and has the power to arbitrate any issues between operates and the leagues over any fees (which have yet to be determined).
 The Michigan House Fiscal Agency expects between $175 million and $225 million in combined tribal and commercial revenues during that first 12 months.
 If that is true, that will generate about $20 million in tax revenue for the state.

-Tribes in Michigan could possibly get a head start on the state’s three commercial casinos.
-The state’s 23 tribal casinos do not need approval from the MGCB to begin offering sports betting on their tribal lands.
+Tribes in Michigan could have possibly gotten a head start on the state’s three commercial casinos.
+The state’s 23 tribal casinos did not need approval from the MGCB to begin offering sports betting on their tribal lands.
 Instead, these casinos answer to the National Indian Gaming Commission.
-While some tribes do still need Governor Whitmer to amend their compacts with that state in order to add Class III gaming to their list of permit games, others could launch sports betting as soon as today.
+While some tribes do still need Governor Whitmer to amend their compacts with that state in order to add Class III gaming to their list of permit games, others could’ve launch sports betting if it weren’t for coronavirus.

 Treasury Department Expects Boost to State Funds